arassec/igor/README.md

 In the future, databases, messaging systems or other interfaces could be added to extract, transform and load the data.

 # Installation
-The application uses Spring-Boot and is currently delivered as standalone (fat) JAR.
+The application is currently delivered as standalone (fat) JAR.
 In order to compile igor, at least Java 11 is required.
 An embedded h2 database is used as database by default.
 It will automatically be generated upon first start in the current  working directory, in a directory named 'dbdata'.